 Victim Rights

-Victims have the right to have a meaningful role in the criminal justice process.
+Victims have the right to a meaningful role in the criminal justice process.
+Victim Assistance helps individuals understand and exercise their rights under Oregon law and the Oregon Constitution.

-• The right to have a meaningful role in the criminal or juvenile justice process.
+• The right to have a meaningful role in the criminal or juvenile justice process

-• The right to be treated with dignity and respect.
+• The right to be treated with dignity and respect

 Victim Rights in Oregon

-When criminal charges are filed in court
+When criminal charges are filed

-• You have the right to be reasonably protected from the defendant throughout the entire criminal justice process.
+• You have the right to be reasonably protected from the defendant throughout the criminal justice process.

 Or.
-Const. art I, § 43(1).
+Const. art.
+I, § 43(1)

-• You have the right to be present at, and if you request, to be informed in advance of any critical stage of the proceedings held in open court when the defendant will be present, and to be heard at the pretrial release hearing and the sentencing or juvenile court delinquency disposition.
+• You have the right to be present at any critical stage of the proceedings in open court when the defendant is present.

-Or Const, Art I, § 42(1)(a); ORS 419C.273(1)(a)
+Or.
+Const. art.
+I, § 42(1)(a); ORS 419C.273(1)(a)

 When the defendant appears in court